ppmpreetham/leetcode-sync/README.md

              commit-header: "[LeetCode Sync]"
    ```

+6. Go to your repository's `Settings` tab, and in the left sidebar, click  Actions, then click General.
+Under `Workflow permissions`, change to `Read and Write permissions`
 6. After you've submitted a LeetCode solution, run the workflow by going to the `Actions` tab, clicking the action name, e.g. `Sync Leetcode`, and then clicking `Run workflow`.
 The workflow will also automatically run once a week by default (can be configured via the `cron` parameter).

 ## Inputs